Chaps: Cuadrilera or Rozadera

+American style Chaps

 Shotgun chaps, sometimes called "stovepipes", were so named because the legs are straight and narrow.
 They were the earliest design used by Texas cowboys, in wide use by the late 1870s.
 Each leg is cut from a single piece of leather.
 Their fit is snug, wrapping completely around the leg.
-They have full-length zippers running along the outside of the leg from the thigh to just above the ankle.
+Modern versions may have full-length zippers running along the outside of the leg from the thigh to just above the ankle.
 The edge of each legging is usually fringed and the bottom is sometimes cut with an arch or flare that allows a smooth fit over the arch of a boot.
 Shotguns do not flap around the way the batwing design can, and they are also better at trapping body heat, an advantage in windy, snowy or cold conditions, though unpleasant in very hot or humid weather.
 Shotgun chaps are more common on ranches in the northwest, Rocky Mountains and northern plains states, as well as Canada, and are the design most commonly seen in horse show competition for western riders, especially western equitation.
 English riders who wear full-length chaps also usually wear a shotgun style, sometimes without fringe.

 Batwing chaps are cut wide with a flare at the bottom.
 Generally made of smooth leather, they have only two or three fasteners around the thigh, thus allowing great freedom of movement for the lower leg.
 This is helpful when riding very actively, and makes it easier to mount the horse.
 This design also provides more air circulation and is thus somewhat cooler for hot-weather wear.
 Batwing chaps are often seen on rodeo contestants, particularly those who ride bucking stock.
 They are also seen on working ranches, particularly in Texas.
 They were a later design, developed after the end of the open range.
 Although by definition the chaps that rodeo contestants wear are considered batwing chaps, contestants do not refer to them as batwings.
 They are simply called rodeo chaps.
 There are a few differences in design between working ranch batwing chaps and rodeo chaps.
 Rodeo chaps are usually more colorful and decorated, whereas ranch cowboys need toughness over style.
 Rodeo chaps have long flowing fringe which can be the same or a different color as the main body.